Open Now

 1. Clogging Of Drains

-To prevent blocked drains from happening, ensure that you clean the drains regularly.
+To prevent blocked drains, clean the drains regularly.
 If you use chemical cleaners, be careful, as you might be exposed to harmful chemicals.
-You can do the work or get plumbers to clear your blocked drain or fix it immediately.
+You can do the work yourself or get plumbers to clear or fix your blocked drain immediately.

-Also, check the roof drain pipes every week to see any blockage.
-You must go to the roof and pour some water into the pipe.
+Also, check the roof drain pipes every week to see if there is any blockage.
+Go to the roof and pour some water into the pipe.
 See if it reaches the ground quickly and flows towards the stormwater drains.

 A blocked stormwater drain will have indicators for you to gauge.
 Notice gurgling sounds?
 This is an obvious sign of blockage.
-Or water pooling or foul smell are also obvious signs something is wrong.
+Water pooling or foul smell are also obvious signs something is wrong.

 2. Accumulation Of Dust

-The silt clogs the gutter and forms a bed for growing weeds.
-This can block a storm drain if you do not remove the silt immediately.
-Clean stormwater drains will prevent you from going through the entire process of calling technicians and asking them to take all the mud and silt out.
+Silt clogs the gutter and forms a bed for growing weeds.
+If you do not remove the silt immediately, it can block a storm drain.
+Clean stormwater drains will prevent you from having to call technicians and ask them to remove all the mud and silt.

-Hence, our qualified plumber will recommend cleaning rooftops and terraces often and installing strainers to prevent debris from entering the pipelines.
+So, our qualified plumbers suggest regularly cleaning rooftops and terraces and installing strainers to keep debris out of the pipelines.

 3. Increase Or Decrease In The Ground Level